hkzorman/anpc/roadmap.md

 - [ ] Movement
 	- [x] Walk to a specified position with pathfinding
 	- [ ] Follow a player or other entity
+		- [ ] Walk to an accessible node that is in the walking path
+		- [ ] Fix crash when userdata is stored in the program arguments
 	- [ ] Run-away from a player or other entity
 	- [ ] Attack a player or another entity
 	- [ ] Wander while avoiding cliffs, water, lava, etc.